ipfs/js-ipfs-repo-migrations/README.md

  * `path` (string, mandatory) - path to the repo to be migrated
  * `toVersion` (int, optional) - version to which the repo should be migrated to.
 If left out the version of latest migration is used.
+ * `ignoreLock` (bool, optional) - if true won't lock the repo for applying the migrations.
+Use with caution.
+ * `options` (object, optional) - options that are passed to migrations, that use them to correctly construct datastore.
+Options are same like for IPFSRepo.
  * `progressCb` (function, optional) - callback that is called after finishing execution of each migration to report progress.
  * `isDryRun` (bool, optional) - flag that indicates if it is a dry run that should imitate running migration without actually any change.